3 children killed in fire in Gary

 "I was at my house and all you smelled was smoke.
 I got my kids up, I said put your clothes on, something is on fire.
 That's all you smelled was fire.
 I came around here and you flames just coming out the windows," said neighbor Diamond Childress.

-Childress said her children played with the kids killed in the fire and that they were all under the age of 10.

-Two of the children have been identified as Jayden Mitchell, 5, Alaya Pickens, 4.
+Two of the children have been identified to the Lake County Coroner as Jayden Mitchell, 5, Alaya Pickens, 4.
+Authorities have not released the identity of the third victim, a 2-year-old girl.

-Investigators remained on the scene Saturday morning to figure out how exactly the fire was started.
+Investigators remained on the scene Saturday morning to figure out how exactly the fire was started and if it was accidental or possibly started intentionally.